 Searching the document library

-Search box above the table
+Search box above the document library

 In this example, the user has typed the term "policy" into the search box.
 This has filtered the table to the 2 items which match that term: